 Taking Legal Action for Serious or Catastrophic Injuries in Florida

 If you have been involved in an accident, you may have suffered injuries that have a long-term physical and financial impact on you and your family.
 At Holliday Karatinos Law Firm, PLLC, our Spring Hill serious injury lawyers represent victims who have suffered catastrophic injuries as a result of an accident.
-Our team of lawyers has more than 50 years of combined legal experience.
+Our team of personal injury lawyers has more than 50 years of combined legal experience.
 We are prepared to offer you the aggressive representation you need to get the compensation that is fair for your injuries.
 Contact our office today if you were severely injured in an accident.

 Types of Serious / Catastrophic Injuries